 Choosing a data repository

 Data should be deposited in data repositories specific to your research domain or the data type, where these are available.
 These are community places of resort and provide subject-specialist curation.
 They include services funded and supported by Research Councils, which you may be required or encouraged to use if you are funded by a Research Council, and repositories recommended by various funders and publishers.
+In the absence of a suitable subject or data type-specific repository, you can use the University's Research Data Archive or a general-purpose data sharing service.

 If your funder supports or recommends a particular data repository, you should use this.
 Some Research Councils directly fund data centres and expect or encourage researchers to offer their data to these.
 The main data centres are: